Music of The Lord of the Rings: The Rings of Power: Composition

+Orchestration and languages

+The score is orchestrated by McCreary's long-time collaborators Edward Trybek, Henri Wilkinson, and Jonathan Beard, who are collectively known as the Tutti Music Partners.
+They first had months of discussions with McCreary to understand his approach, and then followed detailed notes he made while composing.
+The trio said orchestrating each episode was comparable to working on a feature film.

-Because he was full-time composing the score, McCreary was unable to orchestrate it himself and relied on his long-time orchestrators Edward Trybek, Henri Wilkinson, and Jonathan Beard to follow notes that he wrote for them.
-In addition to writing for orchestra and specialist solo instruments, McCreary composed music for choir and solo singers.
-For these, he used words from Tolkien's fictional languages: the Elvish languages Quenya and Sindarin, the Dwarvish language Khuzdul, the dark language Black Speech, and the Númenórean language Adûnaic.
-McCreary noted that there is potential to invent new words in some of these languages based on the rules that Tolkien established, but he preferred to stick to words that Tolkien created himself.
-He started by referring to a dictionary of words and phrases for each language while he was composing, and then worked with Brian Claeys from his production company to make sure the text fit the music.
-Payne reviewed all of the text in the score to ensure each fictional language was being used correctly, something that McCreary was amazed by and grateful for considering Payne's busy schedule as showrunner.
-Finally, the series' dialect coach, Leith McPhearson, recorded herself pronouncing every line of text phonetically, syllable by syllable, so the choir and soloists could learn the correct pronunciation of each word ahead of recording.
-McCreary felt the amount of work put into getting the languages correct for the score was a testament to how much the crew cared about the source material.
+In addition to orchestra and specialist instruments, McCreary composed for choir and solo singers.
+The lyrics for these use words from Tolkien's constructed languages: the Elvish languages Quenya and Sindarin, the Dwarvish language Khuzdul, the dark language Black Speech, and the Númenórean language Adûnaic.
+McCreary said there was potential to invent new words in some of these languages based on the rules that Tolkien established, but he preferred to stick to words that Tolkien created himself.
+He started by referring to a dictionary of words and phrases for each language while he was composing, and then worked with Sparks & Shadows's Brian Claeys to make sure the text fit the music.
+Payne reviewed all of the text in the first season's score to ensure each language was being used correctly.
+McCreary was grateful for this considering Payne's busy schedule as showrunner.
+Dialect coach Leith McPhearson recorded herself pronouncing every line of text phonetically, syllable by syllable, so the choirs and soloists could learn the correct pronunciation of each word ahead of recording.

-After McCreary finished composing the score for the first season, he spent six to eight weeks creating soundtrack albums, participated in marketing for the series, and then spent September 2022 writing blog entries that explain his score for each episode in-depth.
-The day after he finished writing the blogs, which he considered to be the end of his work on the first season, McCreary received scripts for the second season.
-He began composing new music by November, including music that was needed during filming, and expressed excitement at being involved in the season from the beginning and being able to pace out his work better than on the first season.
+The second season features lyrics written in the same fictional languages as the first season and also uses Rhûnic, which was developed for the series by scholars using unpublished notes from Tolkien.
+Carl F. Hostetter, a Tolkien scholar and the head of the Elvish Linguistic Fellowship, led the team responsible for translating English lyrics into Tolkien's languages.
+For the season, Payne wrote various poems in English which were translated into the appropriate fictional language.
+Claeys and Bailey Gordon ensured that the translated lyrics fit the music, and McPherson again recorded herself pronouncing each word for the singers to follow.